raphi/raphi.github.io/_posts/2016-12-13-micro-services-coupling-problems.md

 Synchronous accesses are replaced by an asynchronous mechanism, injecting and consuming data at their own rate.
 This is an ideal situation though.
 In reality, as we can see on the second schema, there are still some synchronous calls (ex: HTTP Requests / Responses from an external client).
 This situation is fine for external clients, but should be much avoided between services themselves.
 Instead, the service should publish an event of the action it just did and let subscribers listen and respond to it.
 If there is still a need for a direct synchronous call, then the way services have been split up into must be rethought.

-Using this mechanism, unpredictable spike loads are absorbed by the queuing system, and all micro-services stands up still.
+Using this mechanism, unpredictable spike loads are absorbed by the queuing system, and all microservices stands up still.

 You might wonder if this commit log collection process couldn't add any new pressure to the data store.
 As stated earlier, this is the same mechanism used to replicate the master DB to *n* followers.
 It's very efficient and does not impact the master since it's the followers' task to read the master commit log at their own pace.